 International students will receive 15 NZ points (approximately 3-5 US credits) on an official University of Auckland transcript.

-This course is designed for students with two years undergraduate experience.
+This programme is designed for students who have completed two years of undergraduate study and have a strong academic record.
 A background that reflects the research topic is preferred, but not essential.